Yevhenii Balan: Release and move to Fastiv

 After serving out his sentence in full, Balan returned to Ukraine, initially settling in Volytsya and then Fastiv, where he entered into a common-law marriage with Nataliya Kornienko, a housekeeper whom his mother had hired to help around the house.
 He eventually moved in with Kornienko, who lived with her 16-year-old daughter Svitlana Strizh.

-Kornienko would later claim in the first three months of their relationship, Balan managed to get a job at a sawmill and helped with housework, but would unexpectedly quit for not apparent reason.
-He refused to seek employment and lived off her his partner's wage, which he would spend on alcohol and cigarettes.
+Kornienko would later claim in the first three months of their relationship, Balan managed to get a job at a sawmill and helped with housework, but would unexpectedly quit for no apparent reason.
+He refused to seek employment and lived off his partner's wage, which he would spend on alcohol and cigarettes.
 Kornienko also claimed that Balan did not get along with her daughter, and that he would sometimes lock himself in a closet for upwards of an hour, apparently just sitting and staring at a photograph of Strizh.
-His behavior would get progressively worse, as he began molesting Strizh and verbally abusing Kornienko during his drunken stupors, but always convinced them that he was remorseful and that he had no idea what he was doing while in a drunken state.
+His behaviour would get progressively worse, as he began molesting Strizh and verbally abusing Kornienko during his drunken stupors, but always convinced them that he was remorseful and that he had no idea what he was doing while in a drunken state.